marquitobb/marquitobb/README.md

 ### welcome 👋🍻

-I'm a freelance and I work for a company called "curadeuda" as a jr software developer🧑🏻‍💻🤘🏻
+I'm a freelance and I work for a company called "curadeuda" as software developer🧑🏻‍💻🤘🏻

 - I'm system engineer🧑🏻‍💻
 - I love code🤘🏻
-- my favorite lenguage JS💛
+- my favorite lenguage JS💛 and python🐍

 ## my skills